vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Global invoice
 **************

-If by the end of a certain period of time (That can vary from daily to bimonthly, depending of your company's legal needs and preferences) and the customer still has sales that weren't marked as regular invoices or individual *CFDI to Public* invoices, the |SAT| allows for the creation of a single invoice that can contain all operations, known as a **Global Invoice**.
+If by the end of a certain period of time (that can vary from daily to bimonthly, depending of your company's legal needs and preferences) and the customer still has sales that weren't marked as regular invoices or individual *CFDI to Public* invoices, the |SAT| allows for the creation of a single invoice that can contain all operations, known as a *Global Invoice*.

 To do so, the :doc:`Sales <../../sales/sales>` app needs to be installed.